 Here’s an unfortunate example that counter-balances Gino’s excellent one (trigger warning, folks): J.K.
 Rowling has said, and doubled down on, and tripled down on, really awful and shitty transphobic statements.
 Even when given ample opportunity to retract, reconsider, and apologise, she has steadfastly refused.
 That leaves lifelong fans of Harry Potter in a tangle: for those of us who loved Rowling’s books, admired her charitable work, and/or adopted her fictional world as part of our own identities, how could we reconcile that love with her reprehensible position(s)?

 The trans community have repeatedly and strenuously implored others to stop celebrating and promoting Rowling’s work publicly.
-Stop putting self-assigned Hogwarts houses in your bios, stop buying merchandise from which she profits, stop sharing pictures of her books on #bookstagram.
-Given that they are the ones most impacted by Rowling’s words and actions, it seems reasonable to me that their wishes should be afforded the most weight.
+Stop putting self-assigned Hogwarts houses in your social media bios, stop buying merchandise from which she profits, stop sharing pictures of her books on #bookstagram.
+Given that the trans community are the ones most impacted by Rowling’s words and actions, it seems reasonable to me that their wishes should be afforded the most weight.
 That’s why you won’t see Harry Potter books on this blog or any of the Keeping Up With The Penguins social media anymore.

 What’s The Value In Reading The Book In Question?